-In addition, you can spend some time researching the topics outside of your textbook.
+One way to do well on your online postings is to spend some time researching the topics outside of your textbook.
 Use the Internet and other books to provide another perspective or a more detailed explanation.
 Including a hyperlink to relevant Internet information gives others the opportunity to learn more too.
 Remember to cite your references.